r15hank/docs-test/docs/source/about/index.rst

 About
 #####

-This section contains information about SCIRES project itself.
+This section contains information about SysReview project itself.